-The table below is a list of assignments for the class.
+A list of major assignments/assignment groups for the class is provided below.
 This class is fast-paced, time consuming, and difficult because it covers significant material in preparation for your professional career.
 Your effort in this course and understanding of the material will be evaluated by weekly discussions, fieldwork participation, data collection, and assignments.